HMS Implacable (1805): Anglo-Russian War

-The Anglo-Swedish force discovered the Russians off Hango Udd but the Russians retreated as the Allied ships followed them.
+The Anglo-Swedish fleet discovered the Russians off Hango Udd but the Russians retreated as the Allied ships followed them.
 Centaur and Implacable exhibited superior sailing and slowly outdistanced their Swedish allies.
 At 5am on 26 August Implacable caught up with a Russian straggler, the 74-gun Vsevolod (also Sewolod), under Captain Daniil Rudnev.

 Implacable and Vsevolod exchanged fire for about 20 minutes before Vsevolod ceased firing.
 Vsevolod hauled down her colours, but Hood recalled Implacable because the Russian fleet was approaching.
 During the fight Implacable lost six dead and 26 wounded; Vsevolod lost some 48 dead and 80 wounded.

 The Russian frigate Poluks then towed Vsevolod towards Rager Vik (Ragerswik or Rogerswick), but when Centaur started to chase them the frigate dropped her tow.
 The Russians sent out boats to bring her in, in which endeavor they almost succeeded.
 They did succeed in putting 100 men aboard her as reinforcements and to replace her casualties.

 However, just outside the port, Centaur was able to collide with Vsevolod.
 A party of seamen from Centaur then lashed her mizzen to the Russian bowsprit before Centaur opened fire.
 Vsevolod dropped her anchor and with both ships stuck in place, both sides attempted to board the other vessel.
 In the meantime, Implacable had come up and added her fire to the melee.
 After a battle of about half an hour, the Russian vessel struck again.

 Implacable hauled Centaur off.
 Their prize was so firmly aground that after taking out the prisoners and wounded men, Sir Samuel Hood, in Centaur, ordered Vsevolod to be burnt.
 The British removed their prisoners and then set fire to Vsevolod, which blew up some hours later.
 Centaur had lost three killed and 27 wounded.
 Vsevolod lost another 124 men killed and wounded in the battle with Centaur; 56 Russians escaped by swimming ashore.
 In all, Vsevolod had lost 303 killed, wounded and missing.

 The action with Vsevolod was the largest engagement during the Anglo-Russian War.
 In 1847 the Admiralty awarded the Naval General Service Medal with the clasps "Implacable 26 Augt.
 1808" and "Centaur 26 Augt.
 1808" to all surviving claimants from the action.

 Vice-Admiral Saumarez with his entire squadron joined the Anglo-Swedish squadron the next day.
 They then blockaded Khanykov's squadron for some months.
 After the British and the Swedes abandoned the blockade, the Russian fleet was able to return to Kronstadt.